Noaaan/MythicMetals/PATCHNOTES.md

 # 0.x.x
+## Config changes
+Configuration has changed internally, and no longer uses Variant Configs.
+Please delete or update your configuration file in order to prevent errors when updating!

 ### Small Stormyx rework
 Stormyx Ore now drops a __Stormyx Shell__, which has a single use right now.